MonoLisaFont/content/02_drafts/what_are_font_ligatures.md

 {/*
 ## How to enable ligatures?

-TODO: Describe how to enable `liga` in common editors and graphics programs (also limitations + freezing should be mentioned here).
+TODO(Juho): Describe how to enable `liga` in common editors and graphics programs (also limitations + freezing should be mentioned here).
-*/}

-{/*
-## Space altering ligatures

-TODO: Describe `calt` and how it's commonly used

-Originally the `calt` feature is meant to support contextual changes like alternates in a ‘handwritten’ font so the reader does not recognizes the fake handwriting.
-The feaure basically looks for neighbouring glyphs and provides a contextual change if intended.
-THis feature can be turnd on and off.
 */}

 ## Conclusion